As of January 2022, 89.5% of the total population in Singapore uses social media.

 While not officially recognized as a diagnosis, users of social media who experience addiction face the same symptoms associated with other forms of addiction, including mood changes, decreased tolerance, and withdrawal symptoms.

 Moreover, studies have shown that ultimately, social media abuse and addiction may lead to lowered self-esteem, reduced academic and professional performance, relationship issues, and even physical health problems.

 A 2017 study published in the Asian Journal of Psychiatry highlighted that college students in Singapore are the demographic more at risk of suffering from social media addiction.

 In particular, the researchers observed that 29.5% of the surveyed Singaporean college students could be regarded as being addicted to social media.

 The fact that the younger social media crowd is more likely to suffer from social media abuse is no wonder since young people are the majority of users in Singapore.

-In this article we’ve rounded up the most important social media statistics in Singapore you should be familiar with.
+We’ve rounded up the most important social media statistics in Singapore that you should be familiar with.
 Which one did you find the most surprising or interesting?